 The RVMPO Policy Committee, as the policy board for the federally designated Metropolitan Planning Organization in the urbanized area that includes Medford and Ashland, must formally adopt the findings described in this report.
 Then USDOT and the federal Environmental Protection Agency confer on the analysis.
 Ultimately, USDOT will make a conformity determination based on this document.
-At that time, the RVMPO's 2017-2042 plan will go into effect, as will any necessary amendment to the 2018-2021 TIP.
+At that time, the RVMPO's 2021-2045 plan will go into effect.